nalej/docs/docs/devices/devices-1.md

 * its current **status**.
 * any associated **labels** it may have.

 Each group, in the grey background row, has its own **Options** button.
-Clicking on it we can see more information related to the group, we can access its configuration settings (which will be explained in the [Configuration of a device group](#configuration-of-a-device-group) section of this document), or we can delete it.
+Clicking on it we can see more information related to the group, we can access its configuration settings (as we saw in the [Configuration of a device group](#configuration-of-a-device-group) section of this document), or we can delete it.

 ![Devices group options](../img/dev_groupoptions.png)